When NSX edge is running on an ESXi host with Mellanox network cards, there may be some packet drops observed on the ESXi host's vmnics.

 To resolve this issue, confirm Mellanox driver/firmware version is on Broadcom Compatibility Guide matching the ESXi version.
 A guide to determine hardware ID can be found here.

-In case the driver/firmware version matching the compatible version showed in Broadcom Compatibility Guide, it is advised to update the driver/firmware version to the newer version also listed in the compatibility list.
+In the event that the driver/firmware version matches the compatible version showed in Broadcom Compatibility Guide, it is advised to update the driver/firmware version to the newer version also listed in the compatibility list.

 If the condition does not improve, please contact Broadcom Support and upload the support bundles for the following: